nuts-foundation/nuts-specification/rfc/rfc004-verifiable-transactional-graph.md

 There SHOULD be only 1 signature on the JWS.
 If there are multiple signatures all signatures except the first one MUST be ignored.

-### 3.2.
-Transaction Reference
+### 3.2 Transaction Reference

 The transaction reference uniquely identifies a transaction and is used to refer to it.
 It MUST be calculated by taking the bytes of the JWS EXACTLY as received and hashing it using SHA-256.

 When serializing a reference to string form it MUST be hexadecimal encoded and SHOULD be lowercase, e.g.: `386b20eeae8120f1cd68c354f7114f43149f5a7448103372995302e3b379632a`

-### 3.3.
-Ordering, branching and merging
+### 3.3 Ordering, branching and merging

 Transactions MUST form a rooted DAG \(Directed Acyclic Graph\) by referring to the previous transaction.
 This MAY be used to establish _casual ordering_, e.g. registration of a care organization as child object of a vendor.
 A new transaction MUST be appended to the end of the DAG by referring to the last transaction of the DAG \(_head_\) by including its reference in the **prevs** field.

-All transactions referred to by `prev` MUST be present, since failing to do so would corrupt the DAG.
+All transactions referred to by `prevs` MUST be present, since failing to do so would corrupt the DAG.

 As the name implies the DAG MUST be acyclic, transactions that introduce a cycle are invalid MUST be ignored.
 ANY following transaction that refers to the invalid transaction \(direct or indirect\) MUST be ignored as well.